-1. Objectives of the Affiliate Membership Program
+- Objectives of the Affiliate Membership Program

-2. Changes to the Affiliate Membership Program 2018
+- The Affiliate Membership Program 2018

-- 1. To maximize the participation of chemists world-wide in the affairs of IUPAC and to disseminate information about IUPAC, its activities, and its output to a much wider audience globally.
+- To maximize the participation of chemists world-wide in the affairs of IUPAC and to disseminate information about IUPAC, its activities, and its output to a much wider audience globally.

-- 2. To provide a broader personal contact base for IUPAC to chemists who are not recorded as active members of IUPAC bodies identified in its Divisions and Committees.
+- To provide a broader personal contact base for IUPAC to chemists who are not recorded as active members of IUPAC bodies identified in its Divisions and Committees.

-- 3. To promote a wider contact of IUPAC with Chemical Societies and other chemistry organizations by permitting them to operate an Affiliate Program with IUPAC.
+- To promote a wider contact of IUPAC with Chemical Societies and other chemistry organizations by permitting them to operate an Affiliate Program with IUPAC.

-- 4. To provide a route for contact with individual chemists in countries not having a Chemical Society (or one with insufficient resources to operate a program) by allowing them to become affiliated directly via the IUPAC Secretariat through an application process.
+- To provide a route for contact with individual chemists in countries not having a Chemical Society (or one with insufficient resources to operate a program) by allowing them to become affiliated directly via the IUPAC Secretariat through an application process.

 IUPAC believes that these changes are significant because they improve the value to Affiliate Members in the Union through enhanced opportunities for them to participate in the activities of the Union and through discounted pricing for publications, conferences and workshops.

-All Affiliate Members will be visible on the IUPAC website in 2018 in the Membership Directory of the website.
+- All Affiliate members will be visible on the IUPAC website in 2018 in the Membership Directory of the website.
 This will provide global visibility for our Affiliate Members and incorporate the AMPs fully into IUPAC’s membership.

-AMP Membership plus Print CI is USD 75.00 per year (includes both digital and print copies of CI)
+AMP Membership is USD 50.00 per year (including only digital access to CI) or USD 75.00 per year (including both digital and print copies of CI)

 The Affiliate Membership Program operates on a calendar year, and those who join the Affiliate Program will retain their status until December of that year.
 Information about Affiliate Membership may also be obtained from Mrs. Linda Tapp at the IUPAC Secretariat by email: email@example.com

-Where applicable, AMP coordinators are also entitled to provide a maximum of 25 complimentary, “Sponsored” Affiliate memberships.
+Where applicable, AMP coordinators are entitled to provide a maximum of 25 complimentary, “Sponsored” Affiliate memberships.
 These memberships are reserved solely for early career chemists from developing and economically disadvantaged countries.
 Membership as a Sponsored Affiliate is limited to a total of 6 years.
-Sponsored Affiliates will have digital access to “Chemistry International”.
-However, if a Sponsored Affiliate would like “printed” copies of “CI”, he/she will be required to pay a fee of USD 25.00 to contribute to the cost.
-The Sponsored affiliates will also be posted on the IUPAC website and included in our member directory but simply shown as Affiliate Members.
+Sponsored Affiliates have digital access to Chemistry International.
+However, if a Sponsored Affiliate would like printed copies of CI, he/she will be required to pay a fee of USD 25.00 to contribute to the cost.
+The Sponsored Affiliates will also be included in IUPAC member directory and simply shown as Affiliate Members.